Novi Sad City Hall: 18th century

 On 1 February 1748, Novi Sad gained the status of a royal free city of the Kingdom of Hungary within the Austrian Empire, yet it lacked an administrative building.

-The Magistrate was first housed in the rented house of the senator Peter Ferenci.
+The Magistrate was first housed in the rented house of senator Peter Ferenci.
 The so-called Ferencijana (or Domus Ferenciana) was located at the site of the current city hall at the main city square.
 The Magistrate would move due to budgetary reasons to the adapted former Komora house (Kameralhaus), which was located at the site of the modern city postal building.
 The magistrate would be relocated again in 1786, as the location was deemed to far from the city center at the time, located next to a Jewish praying house and near the Mali Liman swamp lands.
-Another reason for the relocation was that the land where the Komora house was on had been ceded to the Armenian settlers for the construction of their own church and parish house, as well as the removal of the Jewish praying house on the remaining land (the Jewish prayer house would later move to the location of the modern Novi Sad Synagogue).
+Another reason for the relocation was the land, where the Komora house was, had been ceded to the Armenian settlers for the construction of their own church and parish house, as well as the removal of the Jewish praying house on the remaining land (the Jewish prayer house would later move to the location of the modern Novi Sad Synagogue).

 Up until 1895, the city's administration frequently relocated.
-At one point it located in the old Iron Man Palace at the main city square.
+At one point it was located in the old Iron Man Palace at the main city square.
 In 1852, it would move to Svojina Palace at Main street (modern Zmaj Jovina 4).
 In 1871, the location would be ceded to the Regional court and the Magistrate would move again to the Guard Barracks, located at the site of the modern Bazar shopping center.